UltraEngine/Documentation/CPP/CreateFramebuffer.md

 ## Returns

-Returns a new framebuffer object.
+Returns a new framebuffer object if one is successfully created, otherwise NULL is returned.

+## Remarks

+A framebuffer cannot be created on a window that uses the WINDOW_RESIZABLE window style, unless the multi-threaded renderer is disabled.

 ## Example